codetracker-learning/ASSIGNMENT-product-cards/README.md

 ### Visual example

 Here's an image that shows how the cards should appear.
 This visual example is a wireframe, which means it is only an example of layout.
-You may style your cards however you wish.
+Style your cards based on the requirements and then use your own judgment after doing so.
 All the data needs to be on the cards.

 ![Static Web Product Cards Example](https://github.com/nss-nightclass-projects/exercise-vault/blob/master/images/SW_HTML_CSS_exercise.png)